jaidevd/pysemantic/docs/schema_ref.rst

 3. The sepal width only contains integers.
 4. The petal width column will not contain the specific value 3.14
 5. The species column will only contain the values "setosa" and "versicolor", i.e. it will not contain the value "virginica".
+6. The species column in the dataframe will be processed by the ``module_name.foo`` function.

 ------------------------------